-The principal activity of the Fund is the acquisition and holding of a geographically diversified portfolio of residential assets on a 'granular' basis.
-The Fund will predominantly target existing residential assets in well-connected urban areas, where the pipeline of new housing supply is significantly lower than the forecast population growth.
+The principal activity of the Fund was the acquisition and holding of a geographically diversified portfolio of residential assets on a 'granular' basis.
+The Fund predominantly targetted existing residential assets in well-connected urban areas, where the pipeline of new housing supply was significantly lower than the forecast population growth.
+On 15 November 2023, a resolution was passed to commence an orderly wind up of the Fund.